eliocho19/eliocho19/README.md

 ## 🎨 About Me
 Hi there!
 I’m a free spirit navigating life with an open heart, an adventurous mind, and a deep love for music. 🎶✨
 To me, freedom is living authentically—discovering new rhythms, creating meaningful connections, and finding harmony in every moment.
-- 😄 Pronouns: Bard
-- ⚡ Fun fact: I'm drinking right now as I write this
+Fun fact: I'm drinking right now as I write this

 ## 💻 My Tech Stack
 - Languages: Python